When in Rome (1952 film)

-When in Rome is a 1952 film directed by Clarence Brown and starring Van Johnson, Paul Douglas, and Joseph Calleia.
+When in Rome is a 1952 American comedy drama film directed by Clarence Brown and starring Van Johnson, Paul Douglas, and Joseph Calleia.
 The film was released by Metro-Goldwyn-Mayer, and was based on a story by Robert Buckner, Dorothy Kingsley, and Charles Schnee.
 The picture opens with the following text: ”1950 was a Holy Year.
 Three million pilgrims from every part of the world thronged to Rome, the Eternal City.
 Our story is about two men who journeyed to Rome that year.
-One was Father John X. Halligan, a young priest from Coletown, Pennsylvania, whose mission was a holy one.
+One was Father John X. Halligan, a young priest from Coaltown, Pennsylvania, whose mission was a holy one.
 The other was Joe Brewster, late of Sing Sing, San Quentin, Joliet and Atlanta, whose mission was not so holy.
 If our story has a moral, it’s a simple one.
 God may move in mysterious ways, but He gets there just the same.”